danisla/iot-bed/docs/02_BLE_CONTROL.md

 handle: 0x006a, char properties: 0x10, char value handle: 0x006b, uuid: 0000ff5f-0000-1000-8000-00805f9b34fb
 ```

-> the device appears to broadcast a bunch of notifications after connecting, I'm not sure why.
-Also the device disconnects shortly after connecting which might be because there are multiple remotes (controllers) connected.
+Again you can compare these with the [standard GATT characteristics](https://www.bluetooth.com/specifications/gatt/characteristics) and see that ther are some standard ones implemented that start with `00002a` and the rest are custom.

-Comparing the UUIDs with the list of [standard GATT services](https://www.bluetooth.com/specifications/gatt/services) we see that only the first 3 (`1800`, `1801`, `180a`) appear on the list and the rest are custom manufacturer services (`ffe0`, `ffe5`, etc).
+> Note that there are other apps that connect to BLE devices like the [LightBlue Explorer App for iOS](https://itunes.apple.com/us/app/lightblue-explorer-bluetooth/id557428110) that can decode some of the more common characteristics.

 Using the `char-write-cmd` you can write one of our captured values to that handle and confirm that it controls the unit: